 I’d then head to M for dinner and enjoy a Blackmore Wagyu Sirloin before ending my night at Dinner by Heston for the Tipsy Cake, it’s easily the most mind-blowing dish in London I’ve ever had.

 Breakfast: The Wolsely

 I’d kick off my dream day in London with breakfast at The Wolsely.
 It’s such an iconic establishment I just couldn’t resist.

 I’d move on to lunch at Barrafina.
 The food is always spot on, and the service is good, I always feel leaving satisfied

 I’d have dinner at The Ledbury, it’s undoubtedly the best restaurant in London.

-I’d spend my last day in London at Gordon Ramsey’s restaurant, Restaurant Gordon Ramsey.
+I’d spend my last day in London at Gordon Ramsay’s restaurant, Restaurant Gordon Ramsay.
 To have 3 Michelin stars is huge!
 And is the only English chef who did it!
 So, I’ll definitely spend my one final day in London at his restaurant and enjoy the amazing food with British inspiration.